-The ICT tutor, principal, and students discuss the success of the approach used to engage students, and in particular girls, in digital technologies.
+The digital technologies teacher, principal, and students discuss the success of the approach used to engage students, and in particular girls, in digital technologies.

 Creativity, critical thinking, and problem solving in digital technologies

-Kawana Wallace, ICT Tutor: So because we’ve got this collaborative approach to critical thinking and design thinking, we’re all on the same playing field – we speak the same language now.
+Kawana Wallace, Digital Technologies teacher: So because we’ve got this collaborative approach to critical thinking and design thinking, we’re all on the same playing field – we speak the same language now.

 Kim Basse, Ruapehu College Principal: One of our technology teachers also has his degree in psychology.
 He’s using his digital class to talk about the pedagogy behind learning.
 So he’s talking about Carol Dweck's work in terms of the mind growth set.
 So that’s about, you know, you have a challenge in your life and your workplace – how do you overcome it?
 And it’s all about keeping an open mindset.
 It’s about skills like facing problem-solving, getting over a difficulty, working and understanding and problem-solving – those sorts of skills.
 So that class is talking about how they’re learning in that particular area, keeping an open mind, and trying to problem-solve when they get to difficulties.
 That discussion, that pedagogical discussion about learners learning, is also happening in other areas of the school, which is fantastic for me as a principal to see the discourse of learning also happening in hard technology and some of the other subjects.